ryanemmans/city-explorer-api/README.md

 Name of feature: 2.
 Refactor: Componentize the front-end codebase.

+- Estimate of time needed to complete: 1 hour
+- Start time: 4:00pm
+- Finish time: 6:00pm
+- Actual time needed to complete: 2 hours

+### Class 10 Time Estimate

+Name of feature: 1.
+Refactor: Performance: As a user, I want the application to work with recent results, so that I can see info without the app doing unnecessary API calls.

-- Estimate of time needed to complete: 1 hours
+- Estimate of time needed to complete: 4 hours
-- Start time:
+- Start time: 5:00pm
-- Finish time:
+- Finish time: 8:00pm
-- Actual time needed to complete:
+- Actual time needed to complete: 3 hours